TomWagg/coding-with-em/_sources/pages/problems/scrabble.rst

 - ``letters``: A string of 7 letters representing the player's Scrabble rack
 - ``word_file``: The path to a text file containing a list of valid words (one word per line)

 The function should return a tuple containing the highest scoring word that can be formed with the given letters and its score.
-If no valid words can be formed, the function should return ``(None, 0)``.
+If no valid words can be formed, the function should return ``('', 0)``.

 If multiple words have the same highest score, return the one that comes first alphabetically.